chainyo/picaisso/README.md

 > Follow the `.env.template` comments.

 3. Create your own `.env` file for the Discord Bot and update the values with your own.
 > Follow the `.env.template` comments.
-The Discord bot application is explained if you follow the link in the `.env.template` file.
+> The Discord bot application installation process is explained if you follow the link in the `.env.template` file.

 4. (Optional) If you want to store the generated images, there is a S3 bucket configuration in the `.env` file.
 You can create your own S3 bucket and update the values with your own.
 Leave the values empty if you don't want to use S3.